proycon/foliadocserve/README.rst

 Features:

 * versioning control support using git
-* full support for corrections
+* full support for corrections, alternatives
 * support for concurrency
+* usable from the command line as well as as a webservice

 Note that this webservice is *NOT* intended to be publicly exposed, but rather to be used as a back-end by another system.
 The document server does support